sphinx-doc/sphinx/doc/config.rst

 .. confval:: numfig

    If true, figures, tables and code-blocks are automatically numbered if they has caption.
-Works only for the HTML builder currently.
+For now, it works only with the HTML builder.
 Default is ``False``.

+   .. versionadded:: 1.3

 .. confval:: numfig_prefix